VA FileMan V. 22.2 Programmer Manual Banner

 Pointed-to Files

-By default you receive help for the .01 field of pointed-to files with ? or ?? when the field on which you are requesting help is a pointer.
-If you do not want this extended help returned, use the g flag.
+By default, you receive help for the .01 field of pointed-to files with ? or ?? when the field on which you are requesting help is a POINTER.
+If you do not want this extended help returned, use the (lowercase) g flag.

 Limitations

-The b flag will suppress the line of Variable Pointer help that indicates a user can get a list of entries if they type <Prefix.?>.
-Use this flag with "?" if you are not supporting this capability.
+The (lowercase) b flag suppresses the line of VARIABLE POINTER help that indicates a user can get a list of entries if they type <Prefix.?>.
+Use this flag with ? if you are not supporting this capability.